Lucie Safarova announces retirement after Australian Open

 PRAGUE (AP) — Former French Open finalist Lucie Safarova will retire after the Australian Open in January due to health concerns and will not play in any tournaments before then.

-The 31-year-old Safarova announced her decision on Saturday in Prague ahead of the start of the Fed Cup final between the Czech Republic and defending champion United States.
+The 31-year-old Safarova announced her decision on Saturday in Prague before the Fed Cup final between the Czech Republic and United States.

+“I had a great career but my health doesn’t allow me to continue,” Safarova said.

 Safarova said her decision was forced by health problems that have marred her career in recent years.
+She didn’t elaborate.
 She will play the singles and doubles in Melbourne.

 She won seven WTA singles titles and 15 doubles titles, including five Grand Slams with American Bethanie Mattek-Sands.
 Safarova reached her highest singles ranking, No. 5, in 2015, and was top-ranked in the doubles in 2017.

-Safarova reached the French Open final in 2015 — losing to Serena Williams — and the semifinals at Wimbledon in 2014.
+Safarova reached the French Open final in 2015 — losing to Serena Williams — and the Wimbledon semifinals in 2014.

-She teamed up with Barbora Strycova to win bronze at the 2016 Rio Olympics.
+She teamed with Barbora Strycova to win bronze at the 2016 Rio Olympics.

+After the French Open in 2015, Safarova had to be hospitalized with an unspecified bacteria infection.
+She ended prematurely last season due to tendon inflammation.
+This season, a virus, bacteria infection and recurring joint pain allowed her to play only 11 tournaments.